- Headline

 "As the cause of death then, any kind of sickness is given.
 Because the body is immediately cremated, relatives and also the police later can no longer establish whether the sickness really existed and what was the cause of death.'

-The bishop then outlined how upon learning of the marienthal incident, he filed a complaint with the state's attorney and the police president in Muenster.
+The bishop then outlined how upon learning of the Marienthal incident, he filed a complaint with the state's attorney and the police president in Muenster.
 His letter asked "for the protection of threatened countrymen by action against an official intending murder."

 The bishop said he had received no information that the police or the state's attorney had interfered.